andi242/sb-collection/greetings/readme.md

 # greetings

 simple greetings on first-words event, saved in a user variable.
 On first words the bot replies with the saved message.
 Replies can not invoke `!commands`.
+`/` and `!` commands are filtered.

 Commands:
 - `!greet set <msg>` set the greeting for the user.
 - `!greet del` delete the greetings.

-## ToDo

-- command filter to prevent / commands in greetings
-  - `if regex '^/.*', err, return false;`
+# todo

+- replace german texts